OpenInterpreter/open-interpreter/docs/MACOS.md

 # Code-Llama on MacOS (Apple Silicon)

+> __ATTENTION: This tutorial is intended for Apple Silicon only Macs.
+Intel based Macs cannot use the GPU mode.__

 When running Open Interpreter on macOS with Code-Llama (either because you did not enter an OpenAI API key or you ran `interpreter --local`) you may want to make sure it works correctly by following the instructions below.